-During the active weight loss phase, we recommend 2 AntaGolin tablets 3 times per day with meals.
+During the active weight loss phase, we recommend 1 AntaGolin tablet 3 times a day with meals.
 As soon as the waist circumference of a female measure below 80 cm, and that of a male below 94 cm, and goal weight has been reached, it is a sign that the insulin resistance has been effectively managed.
-At this point the dosage can be decreased to the maintenance dose of 1 to 2 tablets 2 times per day with meals along with a healthy lifestyle.
+At this point the dosage can be decreased to the maintenance dose of 1 tablets 2 times per day with meals along with a healthy lifestyle.

 Yes, AntaGolin has a Nappi code, which means that the medical aid will pay for it provided that you have a medical aid savings option with available savings.

 Diabetes is a metabolic disorders that manifests in high blood glucose levels.
 The underlying mechanism that leads to the development of type 2 diabetes is referred to as ‘insulin resistance’.
 Globally, 285 million people are diagnosed as diabetic and this number is expected to increase to 439 million by 2030.
 By combatting insulin resistance with AntaGolin and a healthy lifestyle, type 2 diabetes may be prevented.

 The safety of using AntaGolin during pregnancy or breastfeeding has not been established.
 MNI therefore recommends discontinuing use of AntaGolin during pregnancy and breastfeeding.
 In the case where you feel the benefits of taking AntaGolin outweighs the risks, take the package insert to your consulting specialist and obtain consent and approval from your treating specialist for continued use.